msyamkumar/cs220-f21-projects/lab-p12/README.md

     # TODO: Write the code to download the file from URL
     # and save it in `filename`
+    # Make sure to call the function that checks for 200 status_code

     return (str(filename) + " created!")
 ```